Cordillera Department: Tourism

 Lake Ypacaraí attracts tourists to the city of San Bernardino, the main centre of the country in summer.
 In Caacupé and Piribebuy are the streams of Ytú and Yhaguy Guazú, Amambay, Piraretá and Siete Caídas.

 Other attractions include the Museum Hassler in San Bernardino, the site where the battle was fought in Acosta Ñu in Eusebio Ayala; the Basilica and the churches of Caacupé, Altos, Piribebuy, Valenzuela and Atyrá that still retains its original Franciscan altarpiece.

 The chain of hills of Altos presents ideal places to climb, the hill Caacupé, the Cristo Rey (Ecological Reserve declared educational) and the hill Cavajhu and Atyrá.

 In Tobatí, the hill Tobatí is a geological formation dating from 400 to 500 million years ago.
 It has strange ways of rocks that have received names like Leon semi dormido (lion that almost asleep), Yvytu Silla, Gigantesco Batracio and others.

-It also can be accessed at Caraguatay, the place called Vapor Cué, site where the boats were abandoned by Paraguayans to avoid falling into the hands of the enemy during the Paraguayan War.
+It also can be accessed at Caraguatay, the place called Vapor Cué.
+It is the site where the boats were abandoned by Paraguayans to avoid falling into the hands of the enemy during the Paraguayan War.

 The area produces a variety of handicraft products such as encaje ju (embroidery made by hand), ponchos sesenta listas (typical cloth worn in winter), embossing leather, wood and other work.